Elite1dev1/USER-FILTER/README.md

 # USER-FILTER
-HTML,, CSS and JAVASCRIPT and API'S put to good use,plyed around with this LIve user filter.
+HTML,, CSS and JAVASCRIPT and API'S put to good use,played around with this LIve user filter.
 With the good ability to admit same stylr into a bigger project